Biblical Rigtheousness Goes Beyond the Private

 As for Christians, well, we really have just one thing going for us.
 We have publicly declared… that we are desperately in need of Another to give us his righteousness, to complete us, to live in us.
 We have publicly and flagrantly abandoned the project of self-justification that is at the heart of every person’s compulsion to manage perceptions…

 This means telling the world-before the world does its own investigative journalism—that we’re not as bad as they think sometimes.
 We’re worse…If we’re being honest about our own beauty and brokenness, the beautiful broken One will make himself known to our neighbors.

 A Righteous Car Dealer

-There’s two things you can do.
-On the one hand, you could say because we’re not deliberately trying to hurt African-American women, we make better profits this way, we have no responsibility.”
+On the one hand, he could say “because we’re not deliberately trying to hurt African-American women, we make better profits this way, we have no responsibility.”
 Or, we could pursue justice for all people, and take a deeper look at the system.

 Righteousness is Out of Style

 Sometimes people are careless and speak disparagingly of all human righteousness, as if there were no such thing that pleased God.
 They often cite Isaiah 64:6 which says our righteousness is as filthy rags.
 It is true–gloriously true–that none of God’s people, before or after the cross, would be accepted by an immaculately holy God if the perfect righteousness of Christ were not imputed to us (Romans 5:19; 1 Corinthians 1:30; 2 Corinthians 5:21).

 But that does not mean that God does not produce in those “justified” people (before and after the cross) an experiential righteousness that is not “filthy rags.”
 In fact, he does; and this righteousness is precious to God and is required, not as the ground of our justification (which is the righteousness of Christ only), but as an evidence of our being truly justified children of God.

 What is Wrong with the World Today?